helfo2/pong/README.md

 ***STATE (code 5)***

 keeps information about the initial state of the game.
 For the first connected player, it must be WAITING (for it to wait for the second one) and for the second connected player, STARTING (so that the game can already be started).
+Used for synchronization.
 Total lenght of 4 bytes.

 ## How the game works